SumiSastri/dev-blogs/docs/installfest/part1-install-xcode.md

 Xcode is a large suite of software development tools and libraries from Apple.
 The Xcode Command Line Tools are part of XCode.

-You can install both xcode and homebrew with one command
+You can install both Xcode and HomeBrew with one command.
+I personally only have XCode CLI installed

 ```
 xcode-select --install && /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```